NickDeitmers/lab-jupyter-notebook/README.md

 ## Introduction

+Here I am also adding something into the README, because I am trying to solve git conflicts.

 Creating a Jupyter notebook that is well commented and tells the story of your code / project is very important.
 It will be relevant for your upcoming projects during the bootcamp.

 ## Getting Started